KhartesViewer/khartes/experiments/overlay.md

-Eventually, khartes will be updated to read conventional multi-channel RGB or RGBA files, and at that time khartes will also be able to overlay colored data on top of the scroll data, without requiring the suite of scripts described above.
+Eventually, khartes will be updated to read conventional multi-channel RGB or RGBA files, and at that time khartes will also be able to overlay colored data on top of the scroll data, without requiring all of the scripts described above.

 However, such a change will require updating the entire